Phone: (435) 797-9117

 In April 2011 Matzen completed the Doctor of Musical Arts at the Eastman School of Music where he studied trumpet with esteemed brass pedagogue James Thompson.
 He currently holds a Master of Music in trumpet performance and literature from the Eastman School of Music, and a Bachelor of Music in jazz studies from the University of North Florida.
 From 2010 until 2012 Matzen was assistant professor of trumpet at Texas Tech University.
 Matzen joined the faculty at Utah State University in fall of 2012.

-Max Matzen is a Yamaha Performing Artist.
+Max Matzen is a Bach Trumpet Artist/Clinician.

 Official website of the USU Trumpet Studio.